Ford Ladies' Classic

 The Ford Ladies' Classic was a women's professional golf tournament in England on the Ladies European Tour (LET).

 The tournament was held at Woburn Golf and Country Club in Milton Keynes, Buckinghamshire; first played on the Duke's Course (1982–84), it moved to the Duchess Course in 1985.
-The last edition in 1995 was held at Chart Hills Golf Club in Biddenden, Kent.
+In 1995 it moved to Chart Hills Golf Club in Biddenden, Kent, where it returned once again five years later with a new title sponsor.